HQuserTR/TeleZulip/README.md

 # Zulip Telegram Forwarder

-A Python bot that forwards specific messages from Zulip to Telegram.
+TeleZulip is a Python bot that forwards specific messages from Zulip to Telegram.
 Monitor your Zulip streams for important keywords and get instant notifications in your Telegram chat.

 ## Features